Timeline

 Language of delivery?

 The programme is delivered in English.
-We do not expect all participants to be native English speakers and our content is designed with this in mind.
+We do not expect all participants to be native English speakers and our content is designed with this in mind

 The Programme is free of charge for both mentors and protégés thanks to the generous support of our Corporate Partners.

-For any other queries, please contact us at mentoring@twfhk.org.
+For any other queries, please contact mentoring@twfhk.org.